davepinch/pinchy.cc/collections/_about/contact-me.md

 #
 date: 2023-06-16
 tags:
-  - About Me
+  - about me
-  - Me
+  - me
 ---

 Responses will be slow.
 If necessary, hit me on all channels so I get your message.